Coleridge-Initiative/big-data-and-social-science/docs/10-ChapterError.md

 analyses.
 Third, unlike random noise, systematic errors can bias correlation and regression analysis is unpredictable ways, and these biases cannot be effectively mitigated by aggregating the data.
-Finally, multilevel modeling can be an important mitigation strategy for dealing with systematic errors emanating from multiple data sources.
+Finally, multilevel modeling can -- under certain circumstances -- be an important mitigation strategy for dealing with systematic errors emanating from multiple data sources.
 These issues will be examined in some detail in the remainder of this section.